MutantShakes/NoSQL_End_Term/readme.md

 ## Authors and Contributions

-1. **Keshav Chandak (IMT2021003)** - Contributed in documentation regarding the properties of merge operations and Hive setup, tried the Hive setup locally, but could not due to system and Hive incompatibility.
-Then, shifted to docker due to the image containing derby, hadoop, and java configurations, which simplified the issue.
+1. **Keshav Chandak (IMT2021003)** - Contributed in coding part of Java interfaces, documentation regarding the properties of merge operations like associativity, commutativity, idempotence, and helped in formulating the GUI logic.
 The total contribution in terms of percentages would be **24%**.
 2. **Sunny Kaushik (IMT2021007)** - Contributed in documentation regarding the details of the project like the oplogs, project structure and Pig setup.
 Then, shifted to docker due to the image containing derby, hadoop, and java configurations, which simplified the issue.
 The total contribution in terms of percentages would be **24%**.
 3. **Muteeb Sheikh(IMT2021008)** - Contributed in merging the whole project, and created GUI along with the logic and coding of timestamp ordering and logging for each operations.
 Took the lead in project development lifecycle.
 The total contribution in terms of percentages would be **30%**.
 4. **Rishi Nelapati (IMT2021076)** - Contributed with documentation and MySQL operations code, and created sample testcases for operations on each datastore.
 The total contribution in terms of percentages would be **22%**.